Smart-Bull/smarter-contracts/README.md

 interest rate accordingly.

-From now on in order to avoid confusion between the idea of on-chain events and the current implmentation of events in ethereum, which really only exist for logging, we will call on-chain events 'triggers'.
+From now on in order to avoid confusion between the idea of on-chain events and the current implementation of events in ethereum, which really only exist for logging, we will call on-chain events 'triggers'.
 To explore the potential benefit of triggers, we will examine how it could be used to revise large DeFi applications such as MakerDAO and Compound to be more efficient.
 First we will provide a rough outline of what the syntax might look like.